vilanovi/UIImage-Additions/README.md

 * Use `UIImageTintedStyleKeepingAlpha` to keep transaprent pixels and tint only those that are not translucid.
 * Use `UIImageTintedStyleOverAlpha` to keep non transparent pixels and tint only those that are translucid.

+###V. Superposing images

+You can easily create an image by superposing two images.
+Calling the method:

+	- (UIImage *)imageAddingImage:(UIImage*)image offset:(CGPoint)offset;

+The result is an image with the caller image as background and the given image as a top image.
+Also, you can specify an offset for the top image.

 ### Notes

 1. This category take care of scaling properties depending of the device resolution (retina or not) or the original image scale property.